-The three ministries (DALRRD, DOH, and DTIC) oversee and enforce South African food and agricultural import restrictions and standards.
-Several coordination mechanisms have been set up, such as the Inter-Ministerial Committees, which are comprised of the relevant government figures in charge of carrying out specific rules.
-However, fragmentation of control, a lack of coordination when enforcing legislation, and capacity limitations to assure compliance continue to be a challenge.
-Due to these difficulties, rules may not be applied or implemented consistently, which may have an impact on both domestic and imported products.
-Although South Africa has difficulty enforcing domestic laws, imported agricultural products must adhere to these laws to the letter, as inspections are conducted at the ports of entry.
+The three ministries (DALRRD, DOH, and DTIC) and BMA oversee and enforce South African food and agricultural import restrictions, standards, and inspections.
+However, despite several coordination mechanisms in place, such as Inter-Ministerial Committees, enforcement coordination and capacity limitations continue to be a challenge.
+Due to these difficulties, rules may not always be applied or implemented consistently.
 The DOH's Food Control Division oversees rulemaking and enforcement by local municipalities.
-However, some communities lack the resources and funding necessary to ensure food standards are effectively enforced, and many small- to medium-sized domestic enterprises operate covertly, while larger companies self-regulate.
+However, in practice, many local governments lack the resources and funding necessary to ensure food standards are effectively enforced for domestically produced products.
+On the other hand, imported agricultural products must strictly adhere to the South African food laws, as inspections are conducted at the ports of entry which can be more easily monitored.
 Food health inspectors at the ports of entry are tasked with enforcing compliance with all food-related laws and regulations for imported products.

-Alongside the DOH and DALRRD inspectors, food inspectors from DTIC's National Regulator for Compulsory Specification (NRCS) and the South African Bureau of Standards (SABS) enforce standards for both domestically produced and imported seafood and canned fish products.
+Alongside BMA inspectors, inspectors from DTIC's National Regulator for Compulsory Specification (NRCS) and the South African Bureau of Standards (SABS) enforce standards for both domestically produced and imported seafood and canned fish products.
 In accordance with the Foodstuff, Cosmetics, and Disinfectants Act, the NRCS gives health certificates for seafood items that attest to their quality and conformity.